Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Indeed.

-You mustn’t overfill transmission fluid, the same way you mustn’t overfill motor oil.
+You mustn’t overfill transmission fluid, the identical way you shouldn’t overfill motor oil.

 Anything above the MAXIMUM level on the dipstick is too much.

 If you put too much transmission fluid in, you should remove some.
-Only drive once you’re at a level appropriate for your car.
+Only drive once you’re at a stage suitable for your car.

 What Should You Do If You’ve Overfilled Transmission Fluid?